iifl-logo

 3. Market Volatility: The international shrimp market is subject to price volatility, which can impact the profitability of shrimp farmers and exporters.
 Fluctuating foreign exchange rates and increasing raw material costs, including feed ingredients, can further add to market uncertainties.

-4. External Factors: Factors such as high inflation in importing nations, restrictions due to the COVID-19 pandemic, and continued Russia-Ukraine War, its fallout of pushing up inflation in developed economies, the recent Israel invasion of Gaza and conflict with Hamas and the consequence of Red Sea crisis and increasing ocean freights can impact international trade and export opportunities.
+4. External Factors: Factors such as high inflation in importing nations, restrictions due to the COVID-19 pandemic, and continued Russia-Ukraine War, its fallout of pushing up inflation in developed economies, the recent Israel invasion of Gaza and conflict with Iran and the consequence of Red Sea crisis and increasing ocean freights can impact international trade and export opportunities.
 Dependence on imported Specific Pathogen-Free (SPF) Vannamei brood stock raises concerns about the long-term impact if international cargo movements are restricted.

 To mitigate these threats and achieve sustainable growth, Avanti Feeds focuses on the following: